Natural hoof care: The Natural Trim Method

+Alternatives to horseshoes

 Removable iron horseshoes known as "hipposandals" may have been invented by the Roman legions.
 Nailed-on shoes were certainly used in Europe by the Middle Ages.

 Horses were shod with nailed-on horseshoes from the Middle Ages to the present, though well-trained farriers also performed barefoot trimming for horses that did not require the additional protection of shoes.
 It has become standard practice to shoe most horses in active competition or work.
+However, with the emergence of natural hoof care there is a growing movement to move away from shoeing as the first choice.
+Jackson during his farrier days have noted that shoes actually damaged the hoof, and was seeking an answer to a question: What did nature intend for the equine hoof?

-However, there is a growing movement to eliminate shoes on working horses.
-Advocates of barefooting point out many benefits to keeping horses barefoot and present studies showing that improper shoeing can cause or exacerbate certain hoof ailments in the horse.
+Advocates of natural hoof care point out many benefits to keeping horses barefoot and present studies showing that shoeing can cause or exacerbate certain hoof ailments in the horse.

-Damage from improperly fitted and applied horseshoes can be seen in a gradual distortion of hoof shape, along with other ailments.
-Hoof soles are often sensitive when going barefoot after a long period of having been shod (because they are not thick enough through callusing).
-It can take weeks, months, a year, or more, depending on the horse's prior condition, before a horse is sound and usable on bare feet.
+Damage from wearing horseshoes can vary depending on methodology, time in shoes and condition of the hoof.
+Transitioning out of shoes can be problematic and requires in depth knowledge of the characteristics of naturally shaped hoof to avoid invading the natural structures of the hoof capsule.

+Hoof boots can be very helpful in providing aid when transitioning horses out of shoes as well as an alternative to shoes when riding.
+Hooves still need protection when navigating through hard surfaces such as concrete or asphalt roads.
+At present there is wide choice of different hoof boots to fit every occasion, from rehabilitation to performance riding.

+Hoof's sole can often be sensitive after shoe removal, oftentimes due to excessive removal of the solar plates.
+It is important that proper care is provided and time for the hoof capsule to recover and build callus.
 During this transition period, the horse can be fitted with hoof boots which protect the soles of the feet until the horse has time to heal and build up callouses, though these boots, especially when not properly fitted and used, can cause hoof damage as well.

+Hoof boot fitting requires some experience in order to fit the boot onto the hoof, rather than trying to shape the hoof to fit the boot.